Modelli di gestione e loro relazione con la progettazione di reti metropolitane

 In the first issue we presented some theory-oriented topics, and in this second one, we collect the application-oriented contributions.

-We are conscious that the issues are not exhaustive referring both to the possible fields of application of Cooperative Games and to the problems considered in each of them, due also to a maximum number of pages for each contribution.
-However, we hope that our work will be profitable for the scholars.
+to the problems considered in each of them, due also to a maximum number of pages for each contribution.
+However, we hope that our work

 The structure